 All members of the Audit Committee are independent of the Company and the Company’s significant shareholders.
 In the election of the Audit Committee members, the competence requirements for Audit Committee members have been taken into account.

 All members of the Remuneration Committee are independent of the Company's significant shareholder and its majority is also independent of the Company.
 In the election of the Remuneration Committee members, the competence requirements for Remuneration Committee members have been taken into account.

 The Committees regularly assess their operations and working methods and carry out a related self-assessment once a year.
 The Board has confirmed written charters for the Committees, which contain the main duties and operating principles of the Committees.

 The Committees have no independent decision-making power.
-Instead, the Board makes decisions based on the Committees’ preparatory work.
-The Committee Chair reports on the Committee's work at the Board meeting following the Committee's meeting.
+Instead, the Board makes decisions on matters based on the Committees’ preparatory work.
+The Committee Chairman reports on the Committee's work at the Board meeting following the Committee's meeting.
+The Committee Chairman reports on the Committee's work at the Board meeting following the Committee's meeting.
 Minutes of the Committee meetings are submitted for the information of the Board members.

 Kesko's Board of Directors has not established any other committees in addition to the Audit and Remuneration Committees.
 Nor has the General Meeting appointed any committees or boards.